ToneDen/Player/README.md

     * **skin**
       *default: 'light'*
       The player color scheme to render.
 Options are 'light', 'dark', 'mojave', and 'aurora'.
-    * **staticUrl**
-      *default: 'sdkUrl'*
-      The URL path to load static files from.
-This should be left as the default, unless you are hosting the SDK yourself.
     * **tracksPerArtist**
       *default: 10*
       How many tracks to load from an artist's SoundCloud account when the artist's SoundCloud URL is specified in the urls parameter.